4. Correcting for sample misalignment

 wcut and wpeak can be passed to bragg_positions_view to view the output.

 4.1.2.
-Step 2 - check the Bragg positions fits worked properly
+Check the Bragg positions fits worked properly

 You can make plots of the cuts and fits of your predicted Bragg peaks to check that the program has correctly fitted everything, using outputs from bragg_positions described above.